-A while ago, in October 2012, I’ve been honored with an unexpected gift: a review of my art, as well as myself as an artist, by a deeply spiritual person and a great artist – Claudio Miklos, a.k.a. monk Kōmyō.
+In October 2012, Sabina was honored with an unexpected gift: a review of her art, as well as her as an artist, by a deeply spiritual person and a great artist – Claudio Miklos, a.k.a. monk Kōmyō.

 I’m not used to be talkative about someone else’s artworks, or even about my own art creations and experiments – mainly (I suppose) because my silent nature, and also due some sense of self-restraint about any kind of analysis on the ways of art (I’m not a critic; I’m just an observer, at most a mere witness) – but today, when I was just passing by Sabina Nore’s artworks Facebook page I realize that, sometimes, it is worth to express our inner feelings about that bizarre human condition: to be an artist.